pnasis/pnasis/README.md

 ### About Me:

-- 🌱 An Applied Informatics student with a strong focus on the field of **Cyber Security**.
+- 🌱 An Applied Informatics graduate with a strong passion for the field of **Cyber Security**.

 - 👨‍💻 All of my projects are available at [https://github.com/pnasis](https://github.com/pnasis?tab=repositories)